18. Beamforming & DOA¶

 After performing matrix math you may find your result looks something like: [[ 0.
 0.125 0.251 -0.376 -0.251 ...]] which clearly has just one dimension of data, but if you go to plot it you will either get an error or a plot that doesn’t show anything.
 This is because the result is technically a 2D array, and you need to convert it to a 1D array using a.squeeze().
 The squeeze() function removes any dimensions of length 1, and comes in handy when doing matrix math in Python.
 In the example given above, the result would be [ 0.
 0.125 0.251 -0.376 -0.251 ...] (notice the missing second brackets), which can be plotted or used in other Python code that expects something 1D.

 When coding matrix math the best sanity check you can do is print out the dimensions (using A.shape) to verify they are what you expect.
-Consider sticking the shape in the comments after each line for future reference, and so it’s easy to make sure dimensions match when doing matrix or elementwise multiplies.
+Consider sticking the shape in the comments after each line for future reference, and so it’s easy to make sure dimensions match when doing matrix or elementwise multiplication.

 Here are some common operations in both MATLAB and Python, as a sort of cheat sheet to reference: